lukas-tr/quick-open-widget/readme.md

 Adding custom commands is easy.
 They can be importet from JSON or CSV (with a `.quickopenjson` or `.quickopencsv` extension).
 JSON and CSV both support basic commands.

-IMPORTANT: IDs are required (can't start with "core"), if two commands with the same ids are encountered, the old command will be overwritten.
+IMPORTANT: IDs are required.
+If two commands with the same ids are encountered, the old command will be overwritten.
+Commands starting with core can't be removed or modified.
+Commands starting with user are specific to the user (e.g. programs in the start menu) and can't be removed.

 ### Available Types